War epic 'Midway' wins down week at the box office

 LOS ANGELES -- Despite a fresh injection of four big movies into the marketplace including a Stephen King adaptation, a World War II epic, a glossy, holiday-themed romantic comedy and a family friendly comedy, audiences largely stayed away from theatres this weekend and the North American box office is hurting.

-Down nearly 27 per cent from last year, the sluggish weekend allowed for a few big surprises however.
+Down nearly 27% from last year, the sluggish weekend allowed for a few big surprises however.
 The biggest surprise was the fact that the Roland Emmerich film "Midway," which slightly overperformed, snagged the first-place spot over Warner Bros.'
 "Doctor Sleep," a film that came in well under expectations and has left many in the business scratching their heads as to why.

 "As expected, everyone is ecstatic," said David Spitz, Lionsgate's president of domestic distribution.

-"Midway" cost a reported US$100 million to produce and the studio is projecting that the film will have grossed US$20.1 million by the end of Veteran's Day Monday.
+"Midway" cost a reported $100 million to produce and the studio is projecting that the film will have grossed $20.1 million by the end of Veteran's Day Monday.

 Reviews didn't seem to play into account with the box office at all this weekend.
-Critics were not kind to "Midway" (it's currently at 40 per cent on Rotten Tomatoes), but audiences, who were largely male, 60 and older (87 per cent were over 25) had given the film an A CinemaScore.
+Critics were not kind to "Midway" (it's currently at 40% on Rotten Tomatoes), but audiences, who were largely male (60 and older (87% were over 25) had given the film an A CinemaScore.

-And although US$17.5 million is not a massive number on its own, it was a significant upset since going into the weekend experts thought the No. 1 spot would easily go to Warner Bros.'
+And although $17.5 million is not a massive number on its own, it was a significant upset since going into the weekend experts thought the No. 1 spot would easily go to Warner Bros.'
 "Doctor Sleep," the high-profile Stephen King adaptation starring Ewan McGregor.
-But audiences slept on the well-reviewed (73 per cent on Rotten Tomatoes) sequel to King's "The Shining" and it grossed only US$14.1 million from over 3,800 locations.
+But audiences slept on the well-reviewed (73% on Rotten Tomatoes) sequel to King's "The Shining" and it grossed only $14.1 million from over 3,800 locations.
 The film from director Mike Flanagan even utilized the classic imagery of Stanley Kubrick's 1980 film version of "The Shining," which factored heavily into the marketing.

-Budgeted at around US$50 million, "Doctor Sleep" was expected to open to over US$25 million.
+Budgeted at around $50 million, "Doctor Sleep" was expected to open to over $25 million.
 The studio was disappointed with the result.
 But it's at least partially attributable to the "general malaise" at the box office this weekend.

 "There's no way to sugarcoat this, this was a pretty awful weekend for the overall marketplace," said Paul Dergarabedian, the senior media analyst for the box office tracker Comscore.